 PRAISE TEAMS: Students can audition to be part of a Campus Praise Team.
 The Campus Praise Teams lead our campus community in worship on Wednesday and Friday chapels.
 Most teams serve 2-4 times a month.

 ATHLETIC ACTIVITIES: Emmaus participates in intercollegiate basketball, soccer, and volleyball with other small colleges.
 We also provide a full intramural sports program including basketball, flag football, volleyball, indoor soccer, floor hockey, ultimate frisbee, softball, badminton, and racquetball.

-SOCIAL EVENTS: The Student Government plans numerous social activities throughout the year.
-These include all-school picnics, recreation nights, fellowship and singing, skiing and skating outings, Winterfest, all-school trips to Chicago, and annual events such as our Emmaus Family Christmas and the Spring Banquet.
+SOCIAL EVENTS: The Emmaus Student Union plans numerous social activities throughout the year.
+These include all-school picnics, recreation nights, fellowship and singing, skiing and skating outings, and annual events such as Winterfest, Emmaus Family Christmas and the Spring Banquet.